Experimental Inference of Neutral and Impurity Transport in Alcator C-Mod Using High-Resolution X-Ray and Ultra-Violet Spectra: Spectroscopic Analysis

-In this work, we constrain impurity transport making use of high-resolution measurements of Ca K$_\alpha$ spectra from the XICS diagnostic~\cite{Ince-Cushman2008Spatiallyinvited,Reinke2012X-rayResearch} on Alcator C-Mod.
-For the first time, we demonstrate detailed forward modeling of the entire measured spectral range, making use of a new compilation of atomic rates within the atomDB database~\cite{Foster2020PyAtomDB:Uncertainties} that includes radiative recombination, dielectronic recombination, electron impact excitation, inner shell excitation, and inner shell ionization.
+In this work, impurity transport is constrained with high-resolution measurements of Ca K$_\alpha$ spectra from the XICS diagnostic~\cite{Ince-Cushman2008Spatiallyinvited,Reinke2012X-rayResearch} on Alcator C-Mod.
+For the first time, detailed forward modeling of the entire measured spectral range is demonstrated, making use of a new compilation of atomic rates within the atomDB database~\cite{Foster2020PyAtomDB:Uncertainties} that includes radiative recombination, dielectronic recombination, electron impact excitation, inner shell excitation, and inner shell ionization.
 These rates were mostly derived from the existent literature~\cite{Vainshtein1978WavelengthsIons, Liang2011R-matrixDamping, Badnell2006RadiativePlasmas, Bautista2007DielectronicSequence, Palmeri2008RadiativeSequences, NIST_ASD, Li2015Radiative42} and complemented with calculations using the Flexible Atomic Code~\cite{Gu2008TheCode}.
 These atomic data can be used to create synthetic spectra such as those in Figs.~\ref{fig:Helike_Ca_spectrum_ne1e20m3_TeTi1keV} and~\ref{fig:Helike_Ca_spectrum_ne1e20m3_TeTi3500eV}, each computed at a combination of local electron density and temperature ($n_e=10^{20}$~\si{m^{-3}} and $T_e=T_i=1$~\si{keV} for Fig.~\ref{fig:Helike_Ca_spectrum_ne1e20m3_TeTi1keV}; $n_e=10^{20}$~\si{m^{-3}} and $T_e=T_i=3.5$~\si{keV} for Fig.~\ref{fig:Helike_Ca_spectrum_ne1e20m3_TeTi3500eV}), assuming pure Doppler broadening and charge state fractional abundances in conditions of ionization equilibrium.
 A finite instrumental broadening of 200~\si{eV} characterizing the diagnostic~\cite{Reinke2012X-rayResearch} was included.
-Of course, when including the effect of impurity transport (see Section~\ref{sec:inferences}), fractional abundances are set by the balance of atomic and transport effects, rather than the ionization equilibrium by itself.
+Of course, when including the effect of impurity transport (see Section~\ref{sec:inferences}), fractional abundances are set by the balance of atomic and transport effects, rather than the ionization equilibrium alone.